Meithal/ccson/README.md

 When it has to look forth and can't, it will return; which means you can't fragment your JSON between true/false/null tokens of between unicode escape points (`\uXXXX`).
-That's a known limit.
+That's a known limitation.

-To allow reentry, you can optionally pass in a `state` structure pointer that will keep the current switch state the parser was in, you can reuse this pointer to "resume" parsing in the state the parser was previously stopped.
-If you don't the state will be held in a global static variable that is not thread safe.
+To allow reentry, you can optionally pass in a `state` structure pointer that will keep the current switch state the parser was in, you can reuse this pointer to "resume" parsing in the state the parser had previously stopped at.
+If you provide a NULL pointer, the state will be held in a global static variable that is not thread safe.

 To know where the parser will write all the tokens it finds you can provide it a pointer